Inside the process of prized recruit Kendall Coley graduating high school early to join Huskers in-season

 At Boston College, high school senior Ally VanTimmeren enrolled early and scored 17 points against No. 1 Louisville last week in her fourth college game.

 Minnesota added early enrollee Katie Borowicz.
-The mid-year graduate of Roseau High School in Minnesota was the No. 98 recruit in the class.
-She played in the Golden Gophers' last two games.
+The midyear graduate of Roseau High School in Minnesota was the No. 98 recruit in the class.
+She played in the Golden Gophers' last three games, including Tuesday at Nebraska.

-The addition of Coley is a welcomed development for a Husker team that has played with only seven or eight available players recently due to injuries.
+The addition of Coley is a welcome development for a Husker team that has competed with only seven or eight available players recently due to injuries.

 Coley is a 6-foot-2 forward pegged as the No. 49 recruit in the 2021 recruiting class by ESPN.
 As a junior, she averaged 15 points, seven rebounds and three assists for St. Louis Park High School.